kb-dk/Yggdrasil/README.md

 Eclipse (with git support) : Eclipse 4.2+ (Juno release and above) Java Oracle JDK 1.7.0_17+ (currently also compiles with Java Oracle JDK 1.6.0_32+)

-Source code level 1.6 (could be

-Apache Maven 3.0.4+
+Source code level 1.6 (changed to 1.7 if needed) Apache Maven 3.0.4+

 RabbitMQ installed on your development machine.
 Note that rabbitmq depends on Erlang.